Kiitsu Kyōkai

 Mindful of truth ever exceeding our knowledge, and community ever exceeding our practice, reverently we meet together, beginning with ourselves as we are, to share the strength of integrity and the heritage of the spirit, in the unending quest for wisdom and love.

-A short reading and/or talk
+A short reading and/or talk by a member of the gathering

 Music (optional)

-A time of conversation
+A time of open and free conversation

 We receive fragments of holiness, glimpses of eternity, brief moments of insight.
 Let us gather them up for the precious gifts that they are and, renewed by their grace, begin to walk a path that is safer than the known way.